yuichiis/rindow-matlib/README.md

 Unzip the file for Windows and copy rindowmatlib.dll to the directory set in PATH.

-The standard DLLs in the Bin directory are the thread versions.
+The standard DLLs in the Bin directory is the thread version.
 Subdirectories contain OpenMP and Serial versions.

 ```shell
 C> PATH %PATH%;C:\path\to\bin